-Lorna Carson is associate professor in Applied Linguistics and director of Postgraduate Teaching and Learning in the School of Linguistics, Speech and Communication Sciences.
-She is the founding director of the Trinity Centre for Asian Studies.
-Lorna’s research on language learning addresses issues located at the interface between individual en societal multilingualism, with particular attention to second language learning, language policy, pedagogy and assessment.
+Lorna Carson is Associate Professor in Applied Linguistics and Head of the School of Linguistic, Speech and Communication Sciences at Trinity College Dublin.
+Lorna’s research on language learning addresses issues located at the interface between individual and societal multilingualism, with particular attention to second language learning, language policy, pedagogy and assessment.

 Dr. Kathleen McTiernan

 Kathleen McTiernan is a Chartered Psychologist and an Assistant Professor in the School of Linguistic, Speech and Communication Sciences.
 Dr McTiernan’s research focuses on the links between learning and identity transformation.
 Her teaching and postgraduate supervision include the psychology of language learning and the psychology of speech and language disorders and psycholinguistics.

 Durk Gorter is Ikerbasque research professor at the University of the Basque Country, Spain.
 He is the head of the Donostia Research group on Education And Multilingualism (DREAM).
 He does research on multilingual education, European minority languages and linguistic landscapes.
 He also teaches in the European Master in Multilingualism and Education (EMME).
 He is the editor-in-chief of the journal Language, Culture and Curriculum.
 In 2018 he received the award of Distinguished Scholar of Multilingualism of the International Association of Multilingualism.